 By the way, my friends didn’t just tidy up for this photo shoot or to stage their home.
 What you see is how they live: minimal and highly organized.
-How cute are the little glass canisters with bits and bobs?
+How cute are those glass canisters we typically see in the kitchen with bits and bobs?

 See this home’s exterior here.

 To learn more about this home’s architect, visit: Jamie Simoneit, of Z+O architecture + interiors

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.

 Shop for items you already intended to buy on Amazon RIGHT HERE, and also find home decor here to keep decor inspiration flowing on Hello Lovely!

 Hello Lovely is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.

 What a fabulous home!
 It is so beautifully restored and well appointed.
 I am sure it will sell very quickly.